 Enlarged lymph nodes

 Enlarged lymph nodes are most commonly caused by an infection in the neck area.
-The most common cause is tonsillitis, where the lymph nodes located on the neck below the jaw bone become enlarged, usually on both sides.
+The most common cause is throat infection (pharyngitis), where the lymph nodes located on the neck below the jaw bone become enlarged, usually on both sides.
 Inflamed lymph nodes feel tender when touched.
-Inflamed lymph nodes due to pharyngitis (throat infection) are more common among young people and become less common with age.

 Other skin infections in the neck area as well as oral infections, for example severe tooth infections, may result in enlarged lymph nodes in the neck near the affected area.
 In such cases, there may be an enlarged and tender lymph node on one side of the neck only.